Skip to content

 A leader who uses autocratic style as her default produces predictable damage.

-The pattern is recognisable in many Pakistani schools, especially older private institutions where the founder still runs the place autocratically twenty years in.
+The pattern is recognisable in some schools, especially older private institutions where a founder still runs the place autocratically twenty years in.
 The school may run, but it does not improve.

 Democratic leadership